Userid:

 Software Requirements

-WebFileSys is a standard Java web application and should run in any servlet container using JDK 1.5 or higher.
+WebFileSys is a standard Java web application and should run in any servlet container using JDK 1.6 or higher.

 On client side the following browsers are supported:

-• Mozilla Firefox version 3.x
+• Mozilla Firefox

-• Google Chrome 3.0
+• Google Chrome

-• Apple Safari 4.0
+• Apple Safari

-• Microsoft Internet Explorer version 7, 8
+• Microsoft Internet Explorer version 9 and higher

 The following features must be enabled in the browser configuration: